Frank Lampard Confirmed as Next Manager of Derby County

 Frank Lampard and Steven Gerrard about to start their managerial careers.
 We're all getting old aren't we? https://t.co/E2hLtSA2Q5

-He also enjoyed spells with Manchester City and New York City FC before ending his career and moving into punditry.
-He recently said on BT Sport that he was speaking to Derby and excited about the challenge potentially ahead:
+Lampard enjoyed spells with Manchester City and New York City FC before ending his career and moving into punditry.
+He recently said on BT Sport that he was speaking to Derby and was excited about the challenge ahead:

 Football on BT Sport @btsportfootball